Varied bedtimes tied to obesity, diabetes, high blood pressure

 "The reason increased variability has a detrimental effect on metabolic heath may have to do with our biological clocks," said Kristen Knutson, a researcher at Northwestern University Feinberg School of Medicine in Chicago who wasn't involved in the study.

-"We have internal 24-hour rhythms of many processes that impact metabolism and for optimal function these rhythms should be synchronized with each other and with the environment," Knutson said by email.
-"If we are sleeping at different times and different amounts, our internal clocks may have difficulty staying synchronized, which may impair function."
+"We have internal 24-hour rhythms of many processes that impact metabolism and for optimal function, these rhythms should be synchronised with each other and with the environment," Knutson said by email.
+"If we are sleeping at different times and different amounts, our internal clocks may have difficulty staying synchronised, which may impair function."

 One limitation of the analysis is that researchers only assessed sleep during that one week, and it's possible the week-long sleep study didn't reflect sleep patterns over longer periods of time.
 Researchers also lacked data on several factors that can impact sleep regularity like breakfast consumption and meal timing, both of which can also impact metabolic health.

+READ: Better get some sleep – insomnia can lead to depression and even premature death

-Most adults need at least 7 hours of sleep a night, according to the U.S. Centers for Disease Control and Prevention.
+Most adults need at least seven hours of sleep a night, according to the US Centers for Disease Control and Prevention.

-To get the ideal amount of sleep and avoid nighttime awakening and sleep disturbances that make people wake up feeling unrested, the CDC recommends setting a consistent bedtime, sleeping in a dark room without any electronics around, and avoiding large meals, caffeine, and alcohol before bedtime. (http://bit.ly/2xrHFTC)
+To get the ideal amount of sleep and avoid nighttime awakening and sleep disturbances that make people wake up feeling unrested, the CDC recommends setting a consistent bedtime, sleeping in a dark room without any electronics around, and avoiding large meals, caffeine and alcohol before bedtime.